 P. edulis, the species most commonly used medicinally, is a traditional herb used for its sedative action.
 It is still a popular remedy used for insomnia, anxiety and related conditions.
 Externally it has been used as a poultice for sores and inflammation.
 Not for use in pregnancy.

-, Ginkgo, maidenhair tree.
-Now endangered in the wild, the distinctive leaves of ginkgo have been used as traditional medicine for respiratory, circulatory and brain disorders in China.
+Ginkgo, Maidenhair Tree: now endangered in the wild, the distinctive leaves of ginkgo have been used as traditional medicine for respiratory, circulatory and brain disorders in China.
 The nuts are eaten in Japan and also used medicinally.
 Current research continues into its use for Alzheimer's disease and dementia, cardiovascular disease and a host of other disorders.

-Himalayan mayapple.
-A traditional medicine used as a purgative, for healing and anti-tumour properties, this species has shown high activity in modern cancer studies (Etoposide is approved by FDA), and research is ongoing.
+Himalayan Mayapple: a traditional medicine used as a purgative, for healing and anti-tumour properties, this species has shown high activity in modern cancer studies (Etoposide is approved by FDA), and research is ongoing.
 There are multiple serious side-effects, so it has to be regarded as highly toxic.
 It is endangered in the wild, and is in need of conservation and cultivation measures.

-, Whorlflower.
-A handsome evergreen with spiny leaves whose flowers are moth-pollinated, this is an important traditional Tibetan medicine used to support the digestive system.
+Whorlflower: handsome evergreen with spiny leaves whose flowers are moth-pollinated, this is an important traditional Tibetan medicine used to support the digestive system.
 The root extract is antiseptic and has been used to treat burns and wounds.
 The essential oil, used in perfumery, has shown antimicrobial activity and has potential for future medicinal applications.

-, Kohuhu.
-Well-known as a garden evergreen and as floristry foliage, this was a traditional Maori medicine.
+Kohuhu: well-known as a garden evergreen and as floristry foliage, this was a traditional Maori medicine.
 Both resin and leaves were used topically for skin diseases or for poultices.
 The resin was an ingredient of gums to chew for bad breath.
 Recent work has indeed demonstrated antimicrobial action, and research has explored the chemistry of the very rich content of volatile compounds.

 ) useful for items ranging from baskets and hats to bandages, twine, even cloth and paper.
-Traditional uses as medicine have been recorded for the gel-like substance in the leaves, akin to Aloe vera.
+Traditional uses as medicine have been recorded for the gel-like substance in the leaves, antiseptic and healing, akin to Aloe vera.